Olesj-Bilous/logos/README.md

 A_A = I
 ```

-Taking advantage of the new notation, we can also refine our notion of $A$ as a transformation by substitution.
+Taking advantage of the new notation and the presumed invertibility of $A$, we may also refine our notion of $A$ as a transformation by substitution.

 ```math
 Av = v' = v_{A^{-1}}